python/cpython/Doc/howto/cporting.rst

    #endif

-API functions that are not present can be aliased to their equivalents within conditional block.
+API functions that are not present can be aliased to their equivalents within conditional blocks.

 Changes to Object APIs
 ======================

-Python 3.0 merged together some types with simliar functions while cleanly separating others.
+Python 3.0 merged together some types with similar functions while cleanly separating others.